webber3242/DeDupe2Activate/README.md

 ## Technical Stuff

 ### Architecture
-The extension has three main parts:
+The extension has three main components:

 **URLPatternHandler** - Figures out when URLs are duplicates
 - Uses the modern URLPattern API when available
 - Falls back to manual parsing for older browsers
-- Normalizes URLs for comparison
+- Normalizes URLs for comparison and caching

 **EnhancedTabTracker** - Keeps track of what's happening with tabs
 - Remembers which tabs are being processed
 - Caches URL patterns to speed things up
 - Cleans up old data automatically
+- Tracks tab creation and completion times

 **DuplicateTabManager** - The main controller
 - Handles both real-time and bulk duplicate detection